 Cards 2 & 3– the main cards describing the nature of the situation and the personality of the one who seeks.

 Cards13, 9, 5 + 4, 8, 12 ( the upper right and left pairs) – represent two potentials for the future.
-They may compliment each other, in which the cards on left = development of the right.
+They may complement each other, in which the cards on left = development of the right.
 If they are in conflict, the cards on the right may be considered the direction of the one who seeks, life will naturally flow unless action is taken to change its course.
-The the cards on the left will be possibilities of alternative action.
+The cards on the left will be possibilities of alternative action.

 Cards 6,10,14– assist the one in making whatever decision may be necessary.
 The implications of the issue.

-So my advice to you, is to click play and watch the video below.
+So my advice to you is to click play and watch the video below.
 If you can relate to it or feel drawn to it, consider getting your own deck and allowing your own self and the cards to send you messages, that may help you tremendously on your path.
 I now enjoying reading cards for my family and friends and seeing the look on their face when the message is something that they can completely and utterly relate to.

-Hello, and welcome to our introductory series on Tarot!
-This project has been in development for a very long time, as it’s been my dream to make a Tarot series ever since I learned about it in 2011!
 Tarot is a very interesting subject because it deals with naturally occurring archetypes and experiences which we all go through in our human lives.
 By understanding these ideas and images, we learn to intuitively tap into deeper parts of ourselves, and learn to connect with others in more meaningful ways as well.
 The purpose of Tarot is not to replace the intuition and singularity of the heart, but to support the conscious mind in making more connections with the heart – as most of us are aware, the thinking mind can often get very overwhelmed with too many thoughts exploding all at once; Tarot offers another avenue by which we may pause and reflect on ourselves and our lives, to make choices based on more whole and complete reflection and contemplation first.
 One of the best methods for using Tarot is in tandem with Meditation; once you draw a card, you can spend time in meditation reflecting upon the meaning therein to draw deeper understanding to your awareness.